felixlopz/hubrise-test-task/content/contributing/en/quick-start.md

 This guide provides instructions for when you want to contribute your documentation to the HubRise documentation.
 It provides instructions on style guide specifications, spelling, style and technical documentation.

-The goal of the documentation is to provide technical assistance in respect of your app and it's integration into the HubRise platform.
+The goal of the documentation is to provide technical assistance in respect of your app and its integration into the HubRise platform.
 Therefore, it should be written in sufficient detail in order to impart the necessary information to the reader.

 An example of proper documentation can be found [here](/apps/livepepper/connect-hubrise).